 - BACP (British Association of Counsellors and Psychotherapists), as a Registered and accredited member (MBACP Accred)

 - UKCP (United Kingdom Council of Psychotherapists), as an Accredited Psychotherapist

 - ACC (Association of Christian Counsellors), as a registered member

 - UKAGP (United Kingdom Association of Gestalt Practitioners), as a trainee member

-As well as my private practice, I am also a senior peripatetic counsellor with a Gloucestershire charity offering counselling to young people aged 9 - 21 years.
+- a senior peripatetic counsellor, and clinical supervisor, with TIC+, a Gloucestershire charity offering counselling to young people aged 9 - 21 years.

-Until recently, I volunteered for five years as a counsellor with Willows Counselling Service in Swindon, where I gained a wealth of training and experience in working with trauma and disrupted attachment.
+- a volunteer counsellor (5 years) with Willows Counselling Service in Swindon, where I gained a wealth of training and experience in working with trauma, dissociation and disrupted attachment.